Prison contemplative programs: Modern programs

 In the 1970s organizations such as the Prison-Ashram Project and SYDA Foundation began programs to offer meditation or yoga instruction to inmates.
 In subsequent years more religious groups began meditation programs, such as the Prison Dharma Network in 1989.

 In India these programs became more well known after a highly publicized set of prison reforms in 1993.
 Kiran Bedi assumed the role of Inspector General of Prisons which included overseeing Tihar Prisons.
 She introduced yoga and large scale meditation programs at that prison and these programs were filmed and released as the documentary Doing Time, Doing Vipassana.
 Because of her reforms there she received the Ramon Magsaysay Award in 1994.
 Four more religious groups have established meditation programs at the prison, and intensive retreats inside the prison are offered each year.
 In North America, vipassana meditation courses are regularly held at the Donaldson Correctional Facility in Alabama through the Vipassana Prison Trust.

 One issue with these programs is finding suitable places for meditation, since prisons might not have appropriate places that are quiet or away from activity.
 In spite of these challenges, in 2004 the Ratna Peace Initiative was founded by Margot and Cliff Neuman in Boulder, Colorado, to support their meditation work in state and federal prisons in Colorado and 47 other states.
 Ratna (pronounced "RAHT-na") Peace Initiative is a 501(c)(3) non-profit organization offering peace of mind to prison inmates and veterans with PTSD through training and social education in meditation and other mindfulness practices.
-In New York City, former child sex trafficking victim Anneke Lucas has used her history of trauma, recovery, and skills as a yoga and meditation teacher to build a non-profit organization that brings volunteer yoga and meditation instructors into prisons and jails citywide.
+In New York City, Anneke Lucas, who has alleged that she was the victim of child sex abuse, has used her story of trauma, recovery, and skills as a yoga and meditation teacher to build a non-profit organization that brings volunteer yoga and meditation instructors into prisons and jails citywide.

 In Arizona State Prison in 1989 a Prison Inner Peace Program was started in the Echo Unit by Michael Todd and Richard Wirta, overseen by Thomas L. Magnuson, Psych Associate II, of the Echo Behavioral Health Unit.
 There was reportedly profoundly lowered recidivism amongst those who completed the program.

 Programs have extended outside of prisons to include prisoner re-integration into society and efforts to teach to at risk youth.
 Sri Sri Ravi Shankar's Prison Smart Los Angeles Youth Project teaches meditation to gangs.

+Prison Animal Programs

+As of 2014, prison animal programs are present in all 50 states in the United States.
+Other countries know to have utilized them are Canada, Scotland, England, South Africa and Australia.
+A wide variety of animals have been used in these programs - domesticated animals like dogs and cats, livestock like cows, and even wildlife like raccoons and rabbits.
+One program in Ohio even had a domesticated deer and llama.